How to Use the Registration Form (Self-Registration)

 - Set the Maximum additional guests based on venue capacity

-- Monitor registrations regularly in your Guest List
+- Monitor registrations regularly in your Guest List (filter by tag to see per-channel progress)

 Frequently Asked Questions